Historic Sites | Historic Hudson Valley

 Plan a vacation filled with history.
 Visit the Historic Hudson Valley of New York.
 Learn about the American Revolution, the signing of the Declaration of Independence, and the beginning of a new nation.
 Visitors of all ages can explore and delight in the story of the birth of the United States as they tour historic places of interest.

 The Historic Hudson Valley, steeped in history, overflows with natural beauty.
 See the lakes, the mountains, and magnificent landscapes of the valley.
 Visit the farmer's markets, and the pick-your-own fields of vegetables and fruit.
 Many Hudson Valley farms are part of the burgeoning sustainable and organic movement, so Pick-Your-Own fruit and vegetables and have a healthy picnic made from the produce of a local Hudson Valley farm.

-If you plan on eating out in Orange County, find many excellent places to eat in the villages and towns of Orange County.
-Enjoy waterfront dining along the Hudson Shores of Orange County.
+If you plan on eating out in Ulster County, find many excellent places to eat in Kingston, New Paltz, Woodstock, and more villages and towns in Ulster County.

 For a selection of restaurants serving organic and grass-fed options in Ulster County, select a restaurant with Healthy Food options.